NikhilOO7/finance-visualizer/README.md

 </h1>

 <h4 align="center">
   Web application that makes it easy for users to build and visualize option trading strategies.
-This project was created for the <a href="https://www.youtube.com/watch?v=X_52RUQTdgs">Software Engineering Project CONTEST - Summer/Fall 2020</a> hosted by AlgoExpert.
 </h4>

 ## About